TimvanScherpenzeel/taskwork/README.md

 };

 const scheduler = new Scheduler({
-  frameTarget?: number; // (Default, 60) Time available per frame to execute tasks threadCount?: number; // (Default, 2 - 4 depending on CPU architecture) Amount of threads to spawn });
+  frameBudget?: number; // (Default, 1.0) Percentage of frame budget to allow for task execution threadCount?: number; // (Default, 2 - 4 depending on CPU architecture) Amount of threads to spawn });